wellcometrust/WellcomeML/README.md

 The checklist for a new release is:

-- [ ] Rebase branch to update with master
 - [ ] Change `wellcomeml/__version__.py`
 - [ ] Add changelog
 - [ ] `make dist`